oobabooga/text-generation-webui/README.md

 ### Alternative: Docker

 ```
+cp docker/{Dockerfile,docker-compose.yml,.dockerignore} .
-cp .env.example .env
+cp docker/.env.example .env
+# Edit .env and set TORCH_CUDA_ARCH_LIST based on your GPU model
 docker compose up --build
 ```

-Make sure to edit `.env.example` and set the appropriate CUDA version for your GPU, which can be found on [developer.nvidia.com](https://developer.nvidia.com/cuda-gpus).

 You need to have docker compose v2.17 or higher installed in your system.
-For installation instructions, see [Docker compose installation](https://github.com/oobabooga/text-generation-webui/wiki/Docker-compose-installation).
+To see how to install docker compose itself, see the guide in https://github.com/oobabooga/text-generation-webui/docker/.

 Contributed by [@loeken](https://github.com/loeken) in [#633](https://github.com/oobabooga/text-generation-webui/pull/633)